fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/main.md

 Training time drops from 73 seconds to 18.2 seconds with 8 GPUs, achieving a **4.01× speedup**—better than the FashionMNIST results.
 The larger computation workload per epoch means gradient synchronization takes a smaller fraction of total time.
 With 20 epochs, communication overhead is amortized across more training steps.
 Each GPU has enough computation work between communication steps to maximize parallel efficiency.

 This demonstrates why distributed training is essential for large-scale model training.
 As computation per step increases, the relative cost of communication decreases, leading to better scaling efficiency.
 For models with billions of parameters, distributed training scales even more effectively, with speedups approaching linear scaling as computation dominates the training time.
+The DDP approach shown here uses data parallelism, where each GPU holds a complete copy of the model and processes different data.
+This is the simplest form of distributed training, suitable for models that fit on a single GPU.
+For larger models that exceed single-GPU memory, later chapters will explore advanced parallelism strategies such as tensor parallelism (splitting model layers across GPUs), pipeline parallelism (splitting model stages across GPUs), and hybrid approaches that combine multiple parallelism techniques.

 ### Distributed Inference: Throughput Scaling

 While training focuses on reducing time-to-convergence, inference focuses on throughput—how many requests you can process per second.
 Distributed inference allows multiple GPUs to process different requests simultaneously, dramatically increasing throughput.

 We benchmarked ResNet18 inference on FashionMNIST to measure throughput scaling.
-The single-GPU baseline processes requests sequentially, while distributed inference splits requests across multiple GPUs in parallel.
+Unlike training, inference has no gradient synchronization overhead—each GPU simply processes its assigned requests independently.
+This makes distributed inference highly efficient for serving scenarios.

+**Two Distribution Patterns:**

+There are two common approaches to distributing inference requests.
+The **data-split pattern** (`multi_gpu_inference.py`) pre-divides requests among GPUs using `DistributedSampler`, where each GPU processes a fixed subset of data.
+This approach is simple and efficient for batch processing.
+The **request-split pattern** (`multi_gpu_inference_queue.py`) assigns requests dynamically in round-robin fashion, where each GPU processes requests as they are assigned, simulating a real queue system.
+This pattern is better for production serving where requests arrive asynchronously.

+**Benchmarking Results:**

 Run the benchmarks with: